NorfolkGreg/aivuk/README.md

 ## Theme Features
 A colour scheme with accents in orange and brown with a warm white background.

-Header/Menu area include facility for a Site Logo and Site Name and Strap Line each in their own font and to a colour scheme to meet the needs of the organisation for which it was originally designed.
+Header/Menu area include facility for a Site Logo, Site Name and Strap Line each in their own font and to a colour scheme to meet the needs of the organisation for which it was originally designed.